Helpful Bathroom Accessories and Remodel Ideas for Seniors and People With Disabilities

 Accessibility options in the day-to-day lives of people with disabilities are so important that they are actually designated as a human right by the United Nations.
-Often, the discourse regarding disability accommodations centres around accessibility in the public sphere, such as in school or the workplace.
+Often, the discourse regarding disability accommodations centers around accessibility in the public sphere, such as in school or the workplace.
 However, the area in which accessibility is most vital is actually in the homes of people who live with disabilities.

 Determining What Bathroom Renovations or Accessories are Needed

 When it comes to accessibility modifications for seniors and people with disabilities, bathrooms are often one of the household areas that require some basic safety accessories, if not substantial alterations.
 What accessories or renovations are needed will depend on the person.
 The necessary safety improvements can often be determined by an assessment of the individual’s disabilities, a discussion with the individual about what things they find difficult, and consultation with a healthcare professional.

 However, an aspect of home accessibility modification that often flies under the radar is the consideration of modifications that are not currently needed but may be needed in the future.
 This is an especially important factor to take into account when dealing with senior citizens and people with disabilities caused by degenerative illness.
 Insight from a health professional will be helpful on this front as well, especially from a doctor or doctors who are familiar with the health history of the individual.